 What does Adventure mean?
 Who do you think is adventurous in the class?
 In the school?
 A famous person?
 Why?
+Discuss who took the mascot home, and why that person was awarded it.
+Discuss who took the mascot home, and why that person was awarded it.
 Choose a class picture - democratic vote - to portray what they think Adventure means.
+Discuss who took the mascot home, and why that person was awarded it.
 How do you think you have been adventurous this term?